apkatsikas/subcordant/README.md

 [subcordant_img]: https://img.shields.io/badge/subcordant-Discord-%237289da?style=flat-square

 ## Available Commands
-* `/play` - takes an `albumid` parameter.
+* `/play` - takes an `subsonicId` parameter.
 Connects the bot to the voice channel currently occupied by the command issuer, if it is not yet connected.
-Enqueues all tracks from the specified album, and initates playback, if not already playing.
+Enqueues all tracks from the specified album, playlist or track and initates playback, if not already playing.
 If the bot is already present in a different voice channel, playback will stop, the current playlist will be cleared and the bot will join the new channel.
 * `/clear` - clears the playlist and stops playback
 * `/disconnect` - disconnects the subcordant bot, stopping playback and clearing the playlist
 * `/skip` - skips the surrently playing song